 This year, the Village Noël de Champ de Mars will be open from December 20th, 2019 through January 5th, 2020.
 Guests can access this Paris village at the base of the Eiffel Tower from 11 a.m. to 8:30 p.m. daily by taking the Metro to the Trocadero or Pont de l'Alma stations.

 Christmas Market at Hotel de Ville/City Hall

-Christmas Market and Village at place Saint-Germain-des-Prés
+Christmas Market at Place Saint-Germain-des-Prés

 Christmas Market at the Montparnasse Tower

 Boasting around 40 festive wooden "chalets," the Christmas Market at Montparnasse Tower, a center point of Paris' southern hub, specializes in regional French delicacies.
 The Marché de Noël de Montparnasse Tower is typically open from late November through early January each year and is held at Place Raoul Dautry, in front of the Gare Montparnasse train station.